National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Encourage and disseminate best practice, but do not require specific approaches

-"Best practice" refers to guidelines, such as those outlined by the FDA[cite] and methodologists.[cite]
+"Best practice" refers to guidelines, such as those outlined by the FDA [-@usfda_2021; -@usfda_2017] and methodologists [@franklin_2021].
 While a number of groups are available for consulting (Logic Liaisons, ADMS, Machine Learning Domain Team), there is no policing of analyses.
 ADMS, in particular, is a cross-cutting Domain Team that provides a forum for discussing analytic issues that are important across N3C.
 Example issues include the he difficulty of defining study-specific "control" cohorts when needed.
 The Good Algorithmic Practice (GAP) group is a forum that includes machine learning and other general discussions related to data and analysis quality.